isimmons/msw-course/README.md

 ## Graphql ?

 I don't know graphql but apparently have intercepted a graphql request and mocked the response.
 Guess I need to go learn some graphql...

+## MSW order of operation

+MSW executes requests in order.
+Notice the customerService handler is listed before the more permisive graphql.operation handler.
+This will ensure that graphql querries to the customerService are resolved first.